Shelley Bacchus, RN, MS

 Eimir Hurley, BSc(Pharm), MBiostat

 Eimir is a pharmacist and biostatistician with more than a decade of experience in the development, implementation and evaluation of programs to improve clinical decision making.
-She has held the role of Program Director with Alosa Health since January 2013, overseeing program implementation and evaluation of program impact.
+She has been working with Alosa Health since January 2013, in various roles ranging from program implementation and evaluation of program impact to training of clinical educators.
 She is currently pursuing a PhD in Health Services Research in Trinity College Dublin, Ireland.